 The actual date of Jesus' birthday had long been forgotten by the time that some of the early Church leaders advocated that his birth be celebrated:

 - Clement of Alexandria (c.150-c.215) noted that others had suggested APR-18, APR-19 and MAY-28.
 He preferred MAY-20.

 - Hippolytus (c.170-c.236) suggested JAN-02.

 - About 220 CE, Turtullian declared that Jesus died on MAR-25 of the year 29 CE.
-This led to the widespread belief that Jesus was born on or about that date, because of the Jewish belief at the time that prophets died at an "integral age" -- either an anniversary of their birth or of their conception.
+This led to the widespread belief that Jesus was born on or about the same date about three decades earlier.
+This came from the Jewish belief at the time that prophets died at an "integral age" -- either an anniversary of their birth or of the approximate date of their conception.
 4

 - In 221 CE, Sextus Julius Africanus' book Chronographiai suggested that DEC-25 was Jesus' birthday.
-He based the estimate on the nominal length of human pregnancy of nine months, using the the Festival of the Annunciation as a starting point.
+He based the estimate on the nominal length of human pregnancy of nine months, using the already established Festival of the Annunciation as a starting point.

 - Others preferred NOV-17, NOV-20, or MAR-25.
 Even the nominal date of the Spring Equinox, MAR-21, was suggested because that was believed to be the date when God created the Sun.
 Jesus was often identified with the Sun by the early Christian church.